notnyt/beaglebone/README.md

 ```

 ## Examples (Procedural)
-This library also supports procedural methods.
-They are virtually identical to the Object Oriented methods, except the first argument they take is the pin.
+This library supports _procedural_ methods as well as _objet oriented_ methods.
+They are virtually identical to the _object oriented_ methods, except the first argument they take is the pin.
 If a callback is required, it is still passed first, before the pin.
 The examples directory has sample code in both formats.

 To see the procedural versions of the object oriented examples above, please view the file [examples/procedural.md](examples/procedural.md)